-State Senator Chris Larson is a proven, progressive leader.
-He is running for U.S. Senate to unrig the system, because everyone deserves a fair shot at the American dream.
+State Senator Chris Larson is a proven, progressive leader who believes everyone deserves a fair shot at the American dream.

-Chris Larson was born and raised in Wisconsin.
-Chris graduated from the University of Wisconsin-Milwaukee with a degree in Finance and a minor in Political Science.
+Born and raised in Wisconsin, Chris graduated from the University of Wisconsin-Milwaukee with a degree in Finance and a minor in Political Science.

 As the former manager of a sporting goods store, Chris is attuned to the needs of small businesses.
 In 2008, he successfully ran for Milwaukee County Board Supervisor on a platform of adequately investing in our shared parks and transit system.
 In his first year in office, he led the coalition “Quality of Life Alliance” which successfully helped pass a countywide advisory referendum to fund our parks, transit, & emergency medical services with a 1% sales tax while reducing property taxes.